reza-rahim/test-change/test.md

 ![Image of Aplication Architecture] (https://github.com/reza-rahim/microservice/blob/master/picture/AplicationArchitecture.png)

-Weave provides a virtual network for Docker Container as well DNS for container.
+Weave interconnect Docker Containers across Multiple Hosts by creating Sofware Define Network.
 For example, nodeapp container can be accessed from nginx container by using `nodeapp.weave.local` DNS name.

 Flocker is configured to use ZFS file system.
 In a cloud environment, the system should be using network persistence volume such as EBS or Ceph.
 When we move the mongo db Docker container form node2 to node3, `Flocker would move all the data from node2 using ZFS replication feature`.